Birthmark Removal

 If they appear noticeably in areas such as the face they can affect the appearance of the individual and thus lower self-esteem levels.
 In some instances, birthmarks can pose a health risk.
 For example, birthmarks on the eyelids or face can lead to seizures or eye issues (glaucoma).

-Strawberry Birthmarks can appear on infants during the first weeks after birth.
+These can appear on infants during the first weeks after birth.
 These are caused when small blood vessels grow rapidly after bunching together.
 The discolorations that are caused can take anywhere from a few months to years to disappear or fade.
 Since this type of birthmark is most common on infants, you should discuss any removal decisions with your doctor.

-Salmon Patches which are thin and colored pink.
+Salmon Patches are thin and colored pink.
 These will appear on infants and are usually found on their upper eyelids.
 These will usually go away during their first year.
 However, those that are found on the back of the neck may not fade or disappear.

-Pigmentation Type birthmarks are usually coffee-colored and don’t require removal.
+These are usually coffee-colored and don’t require removal.
 A version of this type of birthmark is called a Mongolian spot and these are gray or bluish patches that look like bruises.
 Normally, they fade during the child’s first 5 years..
 They usually don’t pose a health risk, but they can be a sign of skin cancer or melanoma if there is a change in color or size.

 Vascular Malformations are common and can appear as a port wine-colored stain.
 These do not fade and can appear anywhere on the infant’s body.
 This is the type of birthmark that is most often treated by laser removal.

-There are several benefits associated with laser birthmark removal.
-The procedure is virtually painless and will usually require no anesthetic.
 There will usually be a tingling sensation that can be compared to a snapping rubber band on your skin.
 No hospital stay will be required and the recovery period is relatively short.

 Usually, any tenderness or bruising will fade within a week.
 The improvement of your appearance can be a boost to your self-confidence and self-esteem levels, as well.
-There is no age limit with laser birthmark removal.
-However, for children under the age of 5, a consultation with a doctor is recommended.

 There are many reasons for people seeking birthmark removal.
 These range from improving appearance to health considerations.
 Birthmark removal is increasing in popularity but like any cosmetic procedure, you should do your research and know what the procedure involves.